JJBong/UnityChaser/README.md

 # UnityChaser
 Multi-agent Reinforcement Learning Environment

-A Unity ML-Agents based simulation environment that considers situations where multiple agents may have a common or conflicting purpose in the environment
+A Unity ML-Agents based simulation environment that considers situations where multiple agents may have a common or conflicting purpose.

 <a href="https://github.com/Unity-Technologies/ml-agents">Unity ML-Agents</a>

 ## Documentation
 <ul>
-  The name of this simulation environment is Chaser, which is an environment that takes into account the situation where 1~N red balls follow 1~N blue balls in MxM size map.
+  The name of this simulation environment is Chaser, which is an environment that considers the situation where 1~N red balls follow 1~N blue balls in MxM size map.
   The blue ball disappears as soon as it hits the red ball.
 The game progresses until all blue balls disappear.